In addition to Faculty of Graduate Studies and the Schulich School of Engineering requirements, the Department requires:

 a) Thirty to 36 units (5.0-6.0 full-course equivalents) of which at least 21 units (3.5 full-course equivalents) must be graduate courses in the Department of Electrical and Computer Engineering.

 Students are encouraged to include Electrical Engineering 698 - Graduate Project in their programs.
 Normally Electrical Engineering 698 is taken as the last course, or concurrently with the last courses of the program.
 A copy of the Procedures and Guidelines is found on the departmental website.

 a) Normally, 12-21 units (2.0-3.5 full-course equivalents) at the graduate level.

 a) Normally, 12-21 units (2.0-3.5 full-course equivalents) at the graduate level of which at least 9 units (1.5 full-course equivalents) must be in the area of specialization.

 Master of Science, Specialization in Software Engineering

 a) Twelve units (2.0 full-course equivalents) selected from a specified list of courses.

 b) An applied software engineering project written up as a Master of Science thesis and examined by an examination committee as specified in the Faculty regulations.

 Doctor of Philosophy

-a) Normally, six to nine graduate half courses beyond the Bachelor's degree, or two to five graduate half courses beyond the Master's degree with no fewer than half the courses in the Departmental program.
+a) Normally, 18 to 27 units (3.0 to 4.5 full-course equivalents) at the graduate level beyond the bachelor's degree, or 6 to 15 units (1.0 to 2.5 full-course equivalents) at the graduate level beyond the master's degree with no fewer than half the courses in the Departmental program.

 b) A written and an oral candidacy examination.